sinhatushar/B.Tech_Project-Yolo-2-3/Keras-yolo2/README.md

-# YOLOv2 in Keras
+# YOLOv2 for text data for predicting RDF triples
 {
-    See Ipython-training folder for ipython notebooks containing traning and detection Also, the trained weights can be downloaded from :
+    See Training-ipython folder for ipython notebooks containing traning and detection

+    Also, the trained weights can be downloaded from :

     Trained weights for 416x416 : https://drive.google.com/open?id=1j_qfREngdZJl85mjf4y74vxUTxU6gUEW

     Trained weights for 64x320 : https://drive.google.com/drive/folders/1WyuWaIipkLfGPc2Pks9ndg7DAMfEQMGX
 }